lucasbiancogs/godot-subscription-example/README.md

 Then paste these 2 packages in this package within the `bin/` folder.

+Then open `project.godot`, go to the `ios_subscription` script and place the IDs correctly.

-Then open `project.godot`, export the project to iOS, setup targets and capabilities within XCode and run.
+Finally, export the project to iOS, setup targets and capabilities within XCode and run.